Close Menu

 The payback period for most of these improvements is under a year.
 After that, it’s pure savings.

-Larger projects like adding attic insulation or upgrading to energy-efficient appliances have longer payback periods but even better long-term returns.
+Larger projects, such as adding attic insulation or upgrading to energy-efficient appliances, have longer payback periods but even better long-term returns.
 When your refrigerator or HVAC system needs replacement anyway, the energy-efficient option almost always makes financial sense over its lifetime.

 Maintaining Momentum and Celebrating Financial Wins